crocandr/docker-tinc/README.md

-Don't forget! / Last step (check the 'Usage' chapter for more infos):
+Don't forget the latest step! (check the 'Usage' chapter for more infos):

 You have to restart every the tinc container on every host if the network doesn't work at the first time.